 Biggs is the representative for Arizona’s 5th congressional district (view map) and is a Republican.
 He has served since Jan 3, 2017.
 Biggs is next up for reelection in 2022 and serves until Jan 3, 2023.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Biggs is shown as a purple triangle. (analysis methodology)
+Biggs is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Andy Biggs sits on the following committees:

 Biggs was the primary sponsor of 5 bills that were enacted:

 - H.R.
 4983 (116th): To designate the Department of Veterans Affairs community-based outpatient clinic in Gilbert, Arizona, as the “Staff Sergeant Alexander W. Conrad Veterans Affairs Health Care Clinic”.

 - H.R.
 6396 (116th): Responsible Relief for Americans Act

 - H.R.
 2666 (115th): AMBER Alert in Indian Country Act of 2017

 - H.R.
 4383 (115th): To reform the Internal Revenue Code of 1986.